 Are there empty spaces on the berms in your neighborhood where street trees formerly provided shade and beauty?
 Would you like to work with your neighbors and the Newton Tree Conservancy (NTC) to plant new trees?
-The NTC is now accepting applications for our Spring 2019 Community Tree Plantings.
+The NTC is now accepting applications for our Fall 2019 Community Tree Plantings.
 (Fillable PDF form here.)
-The deadline for applications is November 19, 2018.
-Tentative Planting Day will be Saturday morning, April 27, 2018, (with someone from each house required to be present to help and resolve questions).
-Applications received after November 19 but before June 1, 2019 will be considered for Fall 2019 plantings.
+The deadline for applications is June 1, 2019.
+Planting Day will be Saturday morning, November 16, (with someone from each house required to be present to help and resolve questions).
+Applications received after June 1 but before November 17, 2019 will be considered for Spring 2020 plantings.

 In order to plant where the need for trees is greatest, and for logistical reasons, our preference is to plant in clusters of eight or more trees where five or more homeowners, in relatively close proximity, have empty spots.
 Because we like to fully plant whichever blocks we do, we will plant more than one tree per requesting property if there is more than one appropriate space on the berm.

 Species will be selected in consultation with Newton’s Director of Urban Forestry, Marc Welch, taking into consideration the presence or absence of utility wires and other location factors, and availability of species when ordering.
 (Species most frequently planted under utility wires include serviceberry, crabapple, Amur maackia, tree lilac, and cherry.
 Where wires are not present, we have planted swamp white oak, red oak, linden, London plane trees, both hybrid and disease-resistant American elms, and pear.
 When available, other species have included hornbeam, hophornbeam, Kentucky coffee tree, Turkish filbert, Worplesdon sweetgum and mountain ash.)